olgarithms/sphinx-tutorial/docs/restructuredtext-basics.md

 ### Image

 And now let's add a picture to our new section.
-You can use any image you like; we chose one we found online and downloaded from [unsplash](https://unsplash.com) and you can do the same.
+You can use any image you like; we chose one we found online and downloaded from [unsplash](https://unsplash.com).
 Save your image in the `docs/_static` directory and type under your header:

 ```
 .. image:: _static/workspace.jpg